juhasev/sample-ninja-help/edit-project-links-exit-links.md

 - SHA1 Default
 - SHA256 Default

 The default hash algorithm uses URL path + params, while a full URL uses the entire URL, including protocol and hostname.
 In addition, the Full URL hashing is easier to implement as no parameter sorting is required.
-If you are starting now

 > **IMPORTANT:** You must configure exit links with selected algorithm + secret in the **Sample Ninja UI -> Edit Project -> Survey Links -> Exit links** otherwise the hash value supplied **WILL NOT BE VALIDATED**!!!